google/bms-toolkit/docs/user-guide.md

 #### Free edition specific parameter changes

-When using this toolkit to install the free edition, serveral toolkits parameters becomes irrelevant, or are set to specific values – possibly overriding user provided values.
+When using this oracle-toolkit to install the free edition, serveral oracle-toolkits parameters becomes irrelevant, or are set to specific values – possibly overriding user provided values.

 <table>
 <thead>